JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 5-3.
 Error Handling Example

-Scenario: Implement error handling when a search target is not found.
-Solution: Use indexOf() or findIndex().
-Code Example:
+Implement error handling when a search target cannot be found.

 const products = ['apple', 'banana', 'orange'];